 2. What are common defenses?

-- The defendant acted in self-defense.
-As long as the defendant reasonably believed they were about to be harmed – and responded with proportional force – then no crime occurred.
+- You acted in self-defense.
+It is not unusual for frustrated older people to lash out and become violent.
+As long as you reasonably believed you were about to be harmed – and responded with proportional force – then no crime occurred.
+Evidence we rely on includes video surveillance, eyewitness testimony, and forensic examination of any injuries.

-- The defendant was falsely accused.
-People make untrue allegations all the time out of anger or revenge.
-But it may be possible to show they are lying.
+- You were falsely accused.
+People make untrue allegations all the time out of anger or revenge, but it may be possible to show they are lying.
+Perhaps the older person said something or wrote something that reveals their motivation to get you into trouble, and we can introduce that evidence in court to impeach their credibility.

 Many abuse charges come down to a case of he said/she said.
 If there is no evidence of abuse, it may be very difficult for the D.A. to prove guilt beyond a reasonable doubt.